Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 ## Linting

-`make run` also runs the govuk linter against any changed files within the features directory before running the tests.
+`make run` also runs the Rubocop linter on any Ruby files within the features directory before running the tests.

 Run the linter by itself with `make lint`.

-To automagically correct any changes the linter suggests run `bundle exec govuk-lint-ruby features --diff -a`.
+To automagically correct any changes the linter suggests run `bundle exec rubocop features -a`.

-Further info about the govuk linter can be found [here](https://github.com/alphagov/govuk-lint).
+Further info about the linter can be found [here](https://docs.rubocop.org/en/stable/).

 ## Running functional tests locally with dmrunner or Docker Compose